-It is good practice to verify emissions maps, particularly if they are to be reliably used to model potential exceedances of air quality objectives and European limit values.
-Within this context, it is helpful to draw a distinction between emission inventory validation and verification.
+Verification can be used to help build confidence in the mapping work and to prioritise future methodological improvements.
+It is good practice to verify emissions maps, particularly if they are to be reliably used in dispersion models to predict potential exceedances of air quality objectives and European limit values.

+Within this context, it is helpful to draw a distinction between emission inventory verification and validation.
 Validation is the process of checking that emissions have been estimated using the appropriate protocols, while verification involves comparison with independently derived data such as ambient monitoring data and model outputs to provide a 'reality check' on the emissions estimates.